What is 13-Week Cash Flow Model (TWCF)?

 Why is the TWCF Model Important?

-The 13-week cash flow output is the star of the show.
-It is a summary of cash receipts and cash disbursements over a 13-week period (usually with 1 week of actuals).
-The bottom of the summary will usually contain a cash forecast that identifies any additional revolver or DIP financing required to maintain a desired minimum cash balance.
+The bottom section of the model usually contains a summarized cash forecast that identifies any additional revolver or DIP financing required to maintain a desired minimum cash balance.
 The screenshot of AHP’s 13 week cash flow above is an example of such a summary.
-In order to arrive at this summary, however, the other elements of the model below need to be constructed.

 Cash to EBITDA Reconciliation

-While the focus of the TWCF is on cash, reconciling the weekly cash forecast to a weekly EBITDA forecast helps management and other stakeholders connect the dots from management’s profit forecasts which are used to support a sale or plan from emergence from bankruptcy to the company’s short term liquidity issues.
+While the focus of the TWCF is on cash, reconciling the weekly cash forecast to a weekly EBITDA forecast helps management and other stakeholders connect the dots from management’s profit forecasts, which are used to support a sale or plan from emergence from bankruptcy to the company’s short-term liquidity issues.

-Forecasts for balance sheet items, most notably working capital items, are critical for a 13-week cash flow model.
-Assumptions about the timing of near term vendor payments, payroll, and inventory purchases often have material impact on the 13-week cash flow model.
 A properly constructed TWCF will reflect those assumptions in a “roll forward” – which identifies how key balance sheet items change week by week.

 The Roll-Forward Summary Output: